ksamuk/pixy/docs/output.rst

 ``no_sites`` - The total number of sites in the window that have at least one valid genotype in both populations.
 This statistic is included for the user, and not directly used in any calculations.

 ``count_diffs`` - The raw number of pairwise, cross-population differences between all genotypes.
+This is the numerator of avg_dxy.

-``count_comparisons`` - The raw number of non-missing pairwise cross-population comparisons between all genotypes in the window (i.e. cases where two genotypes were compared and both were valid) .
+``count_comparisons`` - The raw number of non-missing pairwise cross-population comparisons between all genotypes in the window (i.e. cases where two genotypes were compared and both were valid).
+This is the denominator of avg_dxy.

 ``count_missing`` - The raw number of missing pairwise cross-population comparisons between all genotypes in the window (i.e. cases where two genotypes were compared and at least one was missing).
 This statistic is included for the user, and not directly used in any calculations.